mttcmrn/tha-lab_CICP-MOD5B/lab2.md

 Network Information Gathering may take several minutes to complete.

-This concludes the lab exercise.
+This concludes the lab exercise, continue to lab 3.